Richard Fray reported finding a

 Having Louise’s participation made this an exceptionally wonderful

-experience!
 Also of interest at

 Patagonia State Park were a Northern Beardless Tyrannulet and two immature Snow